Refinitiv/nginx-sticky-module-ng/README.md

            [name=route] [domain=.foo.bar] [path=/] [expires=1h] [secure] [httponly];

 Server selection algorithm:
-- hash: the hash mechanism to encode upstream server.
+- `hash`: the hash mechanism to encode upstream server.
 It can't be used with hmac or text.
-  default: md5
+  default: `md5`

-  - md5|sha1: well known hash
+  - `md5`|`sha1`: well known hash
-  - index: it's not hashed, an in-memory index is used instead, it's quicker and the overhead is shorter
+  - `index`: it's not hashed, an in-memory index is used instead, it's quicker and the overhead is shorter
     Warning: the matching against upstream servers list is inconsistent.
 So, at reload, if upstreams servers has changed, index values are not guaranted to correspond to the same server as before!
     USE IT WITH CAUTION and only if you need to!

-- hmac: the HMAC hash mechanism to encode upstream server
+- `hmac`: the HMAC hash mechanism to encode upstream server
   It's like the hash mechanism but it uses hmac_key to secure the hashing.
 It can't be used with hash or text.
-  md5|sha1: well known hash
+  `md5`|`sha1`: well known hash

-- hmac_key: the key to use with hmac.
+- `hmac_key`: the key to use with hmac.
 It's mandatory when hmac is set

-- no_fallback: when this flag is set, nginx will return a 502 (Bad Gateway or Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.
-You can set it to the upstream block, or set "sticky_no_fallback" in a server or location block.
+- `no_fallback`: when this flag is set, nginx will return a 502 (Bad Gateway or Proxy Error) if a request comes with a cookie and the corresponding backend is unavailable.
+You can set it to the upstream block, or set `sticky_no_fallback` in a server or location block.

-- transfer: when this flag is set, nginx adds a cookie from the backend to the sticky cookie
+- `transfer`: when this flag is set, nginx adds a cookie from the backend to the sticky cookie
   default: space

   Example for remove peer part from cookie before sand it to backend: